TeskaLabs/asab/doc/tutorial/web/rest/asab.webservice.md

 ## Overview

-On lines below, we will discuss a creation of a basic ASAB microservice application capable of providing a REST interface.
-We will be using MongoDB as an example database we are trying to perform the Create Read Update and Delete operations on.
+On lines below, we will discuss a creation of a basic ASAB microservice application capable of providing a REST HTTP API.
+We will be using MongoDB as an example database we perform the Create Read Update and Delete operations on.

 ### Prerequisites